 Is HVAC a Stressful Job?

 Every job has sources of stress.
-HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools can help mitigate some of these concerns.
-Additionally, paid training and a steady supply of work help both installers and technicians fend off some of the most common triggers of work-related stress.
+HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Sufficient experience and tools can help address any concerns.
+Additionally, paid training and a consistent schedule help HVAC professionals reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy items and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Lifting heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Getting to specialized types of equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.
+While a recession can affect any industry, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, technicians and installers will become even more important.
-New forms of heating and cooling systems consume less energy or generate it from renewable sources including solar and wind.
-Greener HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.
+As HVAC systems continue to advance, reliable expertise will become even more important.
+The newest models of heating and cooling systems need less energy or generate it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
+Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.

-You can become certified by signing up for classes at a community college or trade school.
+You can become certified by taking classes at a community college or trade school.
 How long it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
-Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this influential accreditation further develops your technical knowledge to help you better serve customers.
+An employer may also require NATE certification.
+An acronym for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to maximize your capabilities.

-While some aspects of the job can be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While a little math is needed, most of the HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

 Another key perk of working in HVAC is little to no student debt.

-According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 annually.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-A typical workday may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+The daily schedule may vary on the work site as well as your specific skill set.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.

-As stated previously, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always welcome.
+Like we mentioned earlier, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary should reflect that.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+However, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary